q138ben/gait-recognition-DCNN/README.md

 # gait-recognition-DCNN
-gait recognition using Deep convolutional neural network

-Abstract: Gait phase recognition is of great importance in the development of assistance-as-needed robotic devices, such as exoskeletons.
+Gait phase recognition is of great importance in the development of assistance-as-needed robotic devices, such as exoskeletons.
 In order for a powered exoskeleton with phase-based control to determine and provide proper assistance to the wearer during gait, the user’s current gait phase must first be identified accurately.
 Gait phase recognition can potentially be achieved through input